-The 2nd generation X-TERRA Series incorporate Minelab's proven VFLEX Technology.
+The X-Terra detectors are Minelab's first products to incorporate VFLEX Technology.

 VFLEX uses state of the art digital and mixed-signal components to enhance standard single frequency technology by replacing most of the analogue circuitry with digital signal processing.
 The small amount of analogue circuitry still employed has been very carefully designed and calibrated to obtain the outstanding sensitivity, stability and repeatability required to match the performance of the processing in the digital domain.